Telehealth for Medical Dermatology & Cosmetic Skincare Consults

 Furthermore, in-person evaluation of limited rashes and stable skin lesions should be delayed.
-Regular skin checks for patients without a history of melanoma or aggressive skin cancers are also being pushed back by most practices.
+Most practices are also pushing back regular skin checks for patients without a history of melanoma or aggressive skin cancers.

 Most visits are now covered by insurance, including Medicare.
-Call your insurance provider to see if it’s covered under your plan.
+Call your insurance provider to see if your plan covers telehealth visits.

 Whom Can I Schedule a Telehealth Appointment For?